On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

 A few edge orientations differ from the ones in Lemma \ref{mirror}.
 (We chose orientations there to avoid negative signs, here we're switching to the ones we will use later.)
 We can repeat the proof of Lemma \ref{mirror} with the same edge orientations, then switch the ones we need to switch at the end.
 This causes no problems, as $Z_2$ commutes with the orientation switch operation.
 Since no chords end on the edges we're reorienting, the result doesn't change sign.

 \end{proof}

-A similar lemma, which is a crucial ingredient in the Murakami-Ohtsuki construction, \cite{murakami}, is proved by Le, Murakami, Murakami and Ohtsuki in \cite{lmmo}, the proof involves the computation of the Z-value of an associator in terms of values of the multiple Zeta function.
+A similar lemma, which is a crucial ingredient in the Murakami-Ohtsuki construction, \cite{murakami}, is proved by Le, Murakami, Murakami and Ohtsuki in \cite{lmmo}; the proof involves the computation of the Z-value of an associator in terms of values of the multiple Zeta function.
+Note that the element we call $a$ is called $b$ in \cite{lmmo}, and vice versa.

 We can now use Lemma \ref{a} to easily compute the value of $Z_2$ on the trivalent tangles that appear in moves $3$ and $4$.
 This is done in the following two corollaries: